Seventh Chords Explained: Maj7, Min7, and Dominant 7

 Dominant 7

 A major triad plus a minor seventh.
 C7 = C–E–G–B♭.
 This is the bluesy, tense one.
 The dominant 7 contains a tritone (between E and B♭) that creates a strong pull to resolve.
 It’s the V chord in blues and jazz and the engine of the 12-bar blues.
-See the 12-bar blues progression for it in action.
+See the 12-bar blues progression for it in action, and once you’re comfortable you can borrow that pull to set up chords other than the tonic with a secondary dominant.

 Chord Formula Notes (on C) Feel